-In a nutshell Member States should start seeing synergies as a concept and not as funding rules, organise national assessments explaining the lack of synergies and reverse the risk-reward mentality for civil servants, who are not rewarded for synergies but are instead punished if they misinterpret rules.
+In a nutshell Member States should start seeing synergies as a concept and not as funding rules, organise national assessments explaining the lack of synergies and reverse the risk-reward mentality for civil servants, who are currently not rewarded for synergies but are instead "punished" if they misinterpret rules.
 Unless the risk-reward nexus is changed experimentation and ambitions are less likely.
-In other words, as state a few years ago, still "The potential for operational synergies to develop exists and it is possible to identify emerging initiatives, but these represent good rather than common practice" 113.
+In other words, as state a few years ago, still "The potential for operational synergies to develop exists and it is possible to identify emerging initiatives, but these represent good rather than common practice" (Ferry et al., 2016, p.8).